 Route Patrol (12) – drive assigned route with repair gear and extra snacks, ensuring cyclists are safe, able to continue, and know where they’re going.
 Must have room in vehicle for up to 2 cyclists, plus bikes, in the event of an emergency.
 Must have a working cell phone to contact designated Food Bank staff, other volunteers, and/or 911 as needed.
 Each vehicle must have driver and navigator.
 Some vehicles will be asked to take a Radio Operator along as well.

 Water Stop Volunteers (70) – Ideal for groups of 4 or more.
 Great team building opportunity for corporate groups, teams, students, girl scout/boy scout groups, and more.
 Volunteer groups will be placed at one of the many water stop locations along the route.
 Responsibilities include handing out water and snacks, ensuring cyclists needs are met, and cheering on participants – noise makers, music, posters, costumes, and decorations are very encouraged!!

 Break Down Event – Pack up and unload event equipment at warehouse following event.
 Take down arrows along the routes.

-For more info, or to sign up for a shift, please contact our Volunteer Coordinator, Amanda Reynolds, at AmandaR@foodbankwma.org.
+For more info, or to sign up for a shift, please contact our Volunteer Coordinator, Natasha DeHoyos, at firstname.lastname@example.org.